armanjindal/garden/content/work-in-progress/College - Language & Computation.md

 ## **Influential Courses:**

-I found these courses by talking to friends, compulsivley searching for courses and reading reviews, and the relentless vibe check.
+I found these courses by talking to friends, compulsivley searching for courses and reading reviews, and of course relentless vibe check at the beginning of the semester.
+Take classes in what you are interested in but know that great teachers can make you interested in what they are teaching.

 - Colloquium on Major Works out of India and the Middle East - Professor Nathaneal Shelley
 - Philosophy of Literature - Professor Lydia Goehr